Why Social Media is Making You Unhappy

 Not easy reading.
 So where does that leave our self-esteem?
 We have an outwardly hyper-edited, falsely-inflated self-esteem, ultimately aware that our projection isn’t entirely true, at best.
 The doubt in us though assumes that everyone else’s self-projection is accurate, leaving us feeling lower than had we not touched social media at all.

 The Solution?
 Be Real Online & Recognise Realness

 The solution for all this is staring us right in the face, although it’s one few of us choose to adopt.
-First up, be yourself on social media.
+Be yourself on social media.
 Your true self.
 That doesn’t mean you have to discuss your deepest anxieties, but neither do you have to showcase a perfect life.
 Secondly, and perhaps even more importantly, please stop the glorification of inane, vacuous social media celebs.
 A perfect six pack won’t make you happy, and recognise they don’t look like that anyway!
 A new LV bag isn’t worth denting your house deposit for because some fake girl from Love Island seems happier with hers.
 She’s not.

 Fitness, and fashion, and (travel for that matter) are all beautiful parts of our lives, but don’t let them consume you.
 Even worse, don’t let someone else’s obsession with them consume you further.
 You’re doing just fine.
 Focus on improving by all means but focus on improving yourself relative to yourself, not to a self-presented model of someone else.
 Please.

 It comes as no surprise to me that youth suicide rates are up 50%+ in 10 years, social media has a lot to answer for.
 It’s powerful, so let’s use social media for good.
 To communicate, to build bridges, to understand our fortune and to help others without the same fortune.
 Let’s use aspirational figures as inspiration as we improve our health, skills, and lifestyles, but don’t get drawn into superficial fads.
 It’s destroying society.